Skip to content

 route

-The route object controls where images are sent.
+Routes images to additional destinations.
 Destinations must be defined in nodes.yml with NodeRole: Storage.

-• route:Add(destination) - Send a copy of the image to the specified destination.
+• route:Add(destination) — Send a copy to another destination.

-• route:Add(destination, function(ds) ... end) - Send a copy with per-destination modifications.
-The function receives a dataset proxy for the cloned copy; mutations only affect that copy.
+• route:Add(destination, function(ds) ... end) — Send a copy with per-destination modifications.
+The function receives a dataset proxy for the clone; mutations only affect that copy.

-• route:Drop() - Remove the original image.
-Only routed copies will be sent.
+• route:Drop() — Remove the original; only routed copies are sent.

 lua